-Section 294(b) provides inter alia that all patent detenses under 35 U.S.C. § 282 "shall be considered by the arbitrator if raised by any party to the proceeding."
-Express inclusion of these defenses in Section 294 has foreclosed any serious question as to the scope of patent issues properly subject to binding arbitration.
+Section 294(b) provides inter alia that all patent defenses under 35 U.S.C. § 282 "shall be considered by the arbitrator if raised by any party to the proceeding."2 Express inclusion of these defenses in Section 294 has foreclosed any serious question as to the scope of patent issues properly subject to binding arbitration.
 In short, virtually every defense to a claim under a U.S. patent may be the subject of binding arbitration under Section 294.

 These defenses include issues as to title, as well as validity and enforceability, including unenforceability issues based on patent misuse or other antitrust grounds.
-As for title, in Scan-Graphics, inc. v.
+As for title, in Scan-Graphics, Inc. v.
 Photomatrix Corporation,3 the district court noted, without reservation or other comment, that it was "likely that the California arbitrators, while addressing the validity and scope of the 1987 Agreement, will also address whether there has been a transfer of rights to one or more claims of the patent by virtue of the agreement."

 Interestingly, Section 294 was invoked in Warner & Swasey Co. v.
-Salvagnini Transferica.
-An exclusive licensing agreement provided that any action for breach of contract would be brought in Italy.
-The District Court cited Section 294 in rejecting plaintiff's contention that patent infringment claims may be heard only by U.S. district courts.
+Salvagnini Transferica.4 An exclusive licensing agreement provided that any action for breach of contract would be brought in Italy.
+The District Court cited Section 294 in rejecting plaintiff's contention that patent infringment claims may be heard only by U.S. district courts.3

-The Court of Appeals for the Federal.
-Circuit appears to favor arbitration, in general.
+The Court of Appeals for the Federal Circuit appears to favor arbitration, in general.
 In In re Medical Engineering Corporation,6 the court of appeals upheld a district court order staying a patent infringement action in favor of arbitration.
 Earlier in Rhone-Poulenc Specialties Chimiques v.
-SCM Corp.,7 the court of appeals construed an arbitration clause in a patent license agreement to include issues as to the scope of the claims of the licensed patent as well as infringement issues.8 In Rhone-Poulenc, the Court of Appeals invoked Mitsubishi Motors v.
-Soler Chrysler-Plymouth,9 to the effect that the "intentions [of the parties] are generously construed as to issues of arbitrabili-
+SCM Corp.,7 the court of appeals construed an arbitration clause in a patent license agreement to include issues as to the scope of the claims of the licensed patent as well as infringement issues,8 In Rhone-Poulenc, the Court of Appeals invoked Mitsubishi Motors v.
+Soler Chrysler-Plymouth,9 to the effect that the " 'intentions [of the parties] are generously construed as to issues of arbitrability.
+"10

 However, the Court of Appeals for the Federal Circuit has refused to permit arbitration to supersede the jurisdiction of the U.S. International Trade Commission (ITC) over intellectual property issues arising in a 19 U.S.C. § 1337(a) proceeding.11 The ITC complaint was based on alleged misappropriation of trade secrets, trademark infringement and false representations as to source.
-An IIC Administrative Law Judge had terminated the proceeding on the ground of (1) an arbitration clause,12 (2) a previous ITC decision terminating a proceeding in light of an arbitration agreement, and (3) a federal district court decision that Farrel egal history is replete with illustrations of how the evolution of the modern-day system of arbitration of commercial and labor disputes was met with resistance by the court system.
+An ITC Administrative Law Judge had terminated the proceeding on the ground of (1) an arbitration clause,12 (2) a previous ITC decision terminating a proceeding in light of an arbitration agreement, and (3) a federal district court decision that Farrel egal history is replete with illustrations of how the evolution of the modern-day system of arbitration of commercial and labor disputes was met with resistance by the court system.
 Arbitration in its application to intellectual property issues also followed a long and difficult road to acceptance by the courts, says the author.
 That has, for the most part, changed.
-Now, he says, "all intellectual property issues appear to be the proper subject of binding erbitration."
-This is not to assert that there are no substantive intellectual property policy issues remaining to be addressed, of course.
-Matters of arbitrability remain open to interpretation by the courts, though careful tailoring of the terms of arbitration can do much to clarify any controversy and move disputes swiftly to resolumust pursue its claims before an ITC arbitration panel.
-The Commission agreed with the ALJ and cited Mitsubishi Motors in support of its view that
+Now, he says, "all intellectual property issues appear to be the proper subject of binding arbitration."
+This is not to assart that there are no substantive intellectual property policy issues remaining to be addressed, of course.
+Matters of arbitrability remain open to interpretation by the courts, though careful tailoring of the terms of arbitration can do much to clarify any controversy and move disputes swlittly to resolvetion.